Geospatial Data Science in Python

 # Categorical columns

-= ["exterior_condition", "zip_code"] cat_cols
+cat_cols = ["exterior_condition", "zip_code"]

 # Set up the column transformer with two transformers